swapUniba/RecSysDatasets/README.md

 # RecSysDatasets
-Repository containing some common datasets for recommender system performance evaluation More details in the folder of each dataset
+Repository containing some common datasets for recommender system performance evaluation.
+More details in the folder of each dataset